giguru/converse/README.md

 reader = FARMReader(model_name_or_path="converse/models/orconvqa/BertForORConvQAReader", use_gpu=True, num_processes=2)
 ```

+ConverSE comes with several retrievers, which can be found in folder /converse/src/retriever/.
+Readers can be found in /converse/src/reader/

 ### Tie it together and evaluate
+A keen eye notices that `retriever` is provided to `Converse` in a list.
+You can add multiple
 ```python
 converse = Converse(reader, [retriever])

 eval_results = converse.eval(top_k_retriever=1, top_k_reader=10)

 converse.print_eval_results(eval_results)
 ```